NicksPatties/portfolio-site/src/content/blog/scraping-limp-bizkit-setlist-data-part-2.md

   concerts.date as Date
 ```

-- `select` is the command to query data
-- The `as` keyword allows you to rename a column, and use that name as reference.
 - You'll notice some columns refer to our `songs` and `concerts` database, such as `songs.name` and `concerts.venue`.
-This queries the column that belongs in those respective databases.
+This queries the column that belongs in those respective databases, which we'll address soon.

 <details class="warning">
 <summary>Why do I need quotes around <code>"Order"</code>?</summary>